Shaista Khilji: Career

 After completing her Ph.D., Khilji moved to Canada where she joined McGill University and then Carleton University as an Assistant Professor of Management and Strategy.
 In 2003, she moved to the United States, where she began teaching at the American University.
 In 2005, she joined The George Washington University as an Assistant Professor of Human and Organizational Studies, becoming Associate Professor in 2007 and a Full Professor in 2013.
-At GW, in 2015, she launched Master's program in Organizational Leadership & Learning (OLL) in on-campus and online formats.
+At GW, in 2015, she launched a Master's program in Organizational Leadership & Learning (OLL) in on-campus and online formats.
 Khilji stepped down as the Program Director in 2021.
-In 2018, she became interested in humanistic leadership, and humanizing leadership education.
-This led her to launch The Humanizing Initiative in 2020 – that seeks to humanize leadership and organizations, as well cultivate humanistic leadership.
+In 2018, she became interested in humanistic leadership and humanizing leadership education.
+This led her to launch The Humanizing Initiative in 2020 – that seeks to humanize leadership and organizations, as well as cultivate humanistic leadership.

 Khilji founded the South Asian Journal of Business Studies to expand the scope of international business theory.
-This Journal has contributed to highlighting promoting South Asian business practices and research.
+This Journal has helped highlight and promote South Asian business practices and research.